Keyboard shortcuts

 • Tools are MCP server endpoints.
 SwissArmyHammer’s built-in tools cover the common cases; add more via MCP server configuration.

 • Validators are AVP rule sets.
-Create project-specific rules with avp new or install shared ones via mirdan install.
+Add project-specific rules under .avp/validators/ or install shared ones via mirdan install.

 The package manager (mirdan) ties extensibility to shareability — anything you create can be published to a registry and installed by others.